 CCPS offers you a variety of fellowship and scholarship opportunities.
-These include Community Service Scholarships, the Mingma Norbu Sherpa Fellowship, the Newman Civic Fellowship, and Robert E. Bryan Fellowship.
+These include Community Service Scholarships, the MacDonald Community Fellowship, Projects for Peace and the Robert E. Bryan Fellowship.

 LEARN MORE ABOUT THESE AND MORE AT CCPS.UNC.EDU/AWARDS-FELLOWSHIPS